earthly/earthly/docs/basics/basics.md

 This tutorial will walk you through a basic example of using Earthly.

+## Earthly is better logged in

+A better version of this tutorial is available in Earthly Cloud.
+Get started for free with Earthly Cloud by visiting the [sign up](https://cloud.earthly.dev/login) page.

+## Table of Contents

 * **Introduction** <-- You are here.
 * [Part 1: A simple Earthfile](./part-1-a-simple-earthfile.md)
 * [Part 2: Outputs](./part-2-outputs.md)